Hisssec/Hisssec.github.io/_pages/about.md

 - arXiv:2507.18015, 2025.
 - An extension of [Celeb-DF](https://github.com/yuezunli/celeb-deepfakeforensics) dataset.
 - Extended from CVPR 2020.
-- Deepfake Dataset & Benchmark.
+- Deepfake Dataset and Benchmark.
 </div>
 </div>